This section will hopefully answer some of your questions. If you still need more information, please contact the

 The timetable allows for classes two times during the day: Morning and Evening.
 However, we will soon have an afternoon timetable too.

-13. Do I need to do an IELTS exam to get into VET programs?
+13. Do I need an IELTS score to get into Mercury's Business courses?

 To study Business courses you need an IELTS score of 5.5.
 You don't need this exam if you have studied in Mercury's English course and finished as an Intermediate, or if you have an English certificate at Upper Intermediate level from another English language college.
 Also, your English can be tested by the Academic Manager at the College.

 14. How long can I study on a student visa?

 The length of visa will depend on the total length of the course.

 15. Do I need a visa to study in Australia?

 Yes.
 To get a student visa you must complete a visa application form, lodge it & pay the visa application charge.
 For more information about student visas please visit www.immi.gov.au/

 17. I already have my student visa.
-What does the entire coding mean on the visa document?
+What does the coding mean on the visa document?

 18. How long can I study on a tourist visa or a visitor visa?

 You can study for up to 3 months full-time or part-time.

 19. Can I apply for a tourist visa over the Internet?

 Depending on the passport that you hold, you can apply for a tourist visa online.
 Go to www.eta.immi.gov.au to learn more.

 20. Can I extend my stay in Australia?

 21. Do Australian students have to pay tuition fees?

 22. When can I begin my course?

 23. I have a student visa.
 Can I have holidays?

 24. Will I get a student ID card from Mercury?

-On your first day at our college at Orientation, you will receive your student ID card during Orientation.
+On your first day at our college at Orientation, we will give you a student ID card.
 You can use your student card to get student discounts for some cinemas, theatres, museums, aquariums, art galleries etc. but not public transport.

 25. Can the college help me open a bank account?